-The United States learned quickly in the 1920’s that the prohibition of alcohol was impossible, first ratifying and fourteen years later superseding a constitutional amendment to that end.
+The United States learned quickly in the 1920’s that the prohibition of alcohol was for all intents and purposes an impossibility, first ratifying and fourteen years later superseding a constitutional amendment to that end.
 But if the consumption of alcohol were an inherently immoral act, then irrespective of the rise of organized crime and the explosion in alcohol-related arrests, the prohibition of alcohol ought to have been retained.

 Morality is a criterion for judging the social adaptiveness of a behavior.
 What would happen to the world were everyone to engage in a given act?
 If no appreciable harm would befall others, the act is at worst amoral, but it isn’t immoral.
 The state of the world would be no worse, even were all people engaged in the act.

-Do alcohol or marijuana, or most recreational drugs, fall into either such class–either destructively addictive or psychosis inducing?
+But do alcohol or marijuana, or most recreational drugs, fall into either such class — either destructively addictive or psychosis inducing?
 If the great majority of those polled, users or not, were answering candidly, they would undoubtedly answer: No.

 But if our government enjoys any right to exist at all, then the protection of the innocent is the best justification for it.
-If it did not prohibit the ingestion of substances very likely to bring harm to the innocent–above and beyond its harm to the users themselves–then it would at best be an amoral institution, and likely an immoral one, one unworthy of further support.
+If it did not prohibit the ingestion of substances very likely to bring harm to the innocent — putting aside its harm to the users themselves — then it would at best be an amoral institution and likely an immoral one, one unworthy of further support.